nils-matthaei/ModelBasedSW_project/README.md

 	}
 }
 ```
-The `Pairwise` function takes a standard `Seq` iterator and returns a `Seq2` iterator over pairs of elements.
+The `Pairwise` function takes a standard `Seq` Iterator and returns a `Seq2` Iterator over pairs of elements.
 Calling the `PrintPairs` function would create an output like this:

 ```sh
 0 1